jaanga/gestification/projects/flying-leap-3d/barfolina-pavillion/readme.md

 ##Roadmap / ideas
-* use hand roll to speed up and slow down lookSpeed ans movementSpeed
+* use hand roll to speed up and slow down lookSpeed and movementSpeed

 ##Copyright and License
 Copyright &copy; 2013 Jaanga authors